mocaccinoOS/website/content/en/docs/Desktop/Luet/vajo.md

 Check the system:    This will run "Luet oscheck" and repair itself if missing files are detected.
 Clear Luet cache:    This will clear system cache.
 Only available if applicable.
 Quit:                Closes the program.

+## Using Vajo-tui

+The text-based version has excact the same functionality as the GUI version.
+Great advantage is that you can use this when connected to a MocaccinoOS system using a remote SSH (Secure Shell) session.